Linux xrdb command

 - The class is the class of resources, such as "Dialog" or "Scrollbar".
 The name of a class often starts with an uppercase letter.

 - The resource is the name of the resource of the named application, in the resource class specified, to be changed.
 Resource names are often in "camel case", they start with a lowercase letter, and use uppercase letters in the name when there is a new word.
 For instance, "buttonFont".

 - The value is the value of the resource.

 So, the following resource entry would set the resource "foreground", of the "Dialog" class of resources, of the application "xscreensaver":

 With this resource value set, the dialog boxes of the xscreensaver application has the hexadecimal color value #101010.

 Classes can also have sub-classes.
-For instance, the screensaver "Dialog" class has a sub-class "Button", which also takes a color value.
+For instance, the screensaver "Dialog" class has a sub-class "Button", that also takes a color value.
 To set the foreground resource to the same gray color, you could use the line:

 If a line in your resource file starts with an exclamation point "!", it will considered a comment and ignored by xrdb.
 So, you could include these lines in your resource file, for instance: